 Looking to the future, I advocate for innovative approaches to IP management, including the

-introduction of moral clauses and redistribution mechanisms within commercial agreements.
+introduction of moral clauses and redistribution mechanisms within commercial agreements to essentially disrupt and occupy the intellectual property legal system.
 By pooling artistic works under collective ownership structures like the PPAC Art License, I envision a more inclusive and equitable creative landscape—one where artistic labor is celebrated, valued, and shared for the common good.

 In this pursuit, I am driven by a desire to heal the broken circuits that exist between artist and community, and artist and artist.
 I believe that fostering genuine connections and nurturing collaborative networks is essential to creating a more equitable and sustainable artistic ecosystem.